OfficeDev/teams-toolkit/templates/ts/sso-tab-with-obo-flow/api/README.md

 ### Add More Functions

-- From Visual Studio Code, open the command palette, select `Teams: Add Resources` and select `Azure Functions App`.
+- From Visual Studio Code, open the command palette, select `Teams: View How-to Guides` and select `Integrate with Azure Functions`.

 ## Change Node.js runtime version

 By default, Teams Toolkit and Teams Toolkit CLI will provision an Azure functions app with function runtime version 3, and node runtime version 12.
 You can change the node version through Azure Portal.

 - Sign in to [Azure Portal](https://azure.microsoft.com/).
 - Find your application's resource group and Azure Functions app resource.
-The resource group name and the Azure functions app name are stored in your project configuration file `.fx/env.*.json`.
-You can find them by searching the key `resourceGroupName` and `functionAppName` in that file.
+The resource group name and the Azure functions app name are stored in your project configuration file `env.*.json`.
+You can find them by searching the key `AZURE_RESOURCE_GROUP_NAME` and `FUNCTION_APP_NAME` in that file.
 - After enter the home page of the Azure Functions app, you can find a navigation item called `Configuration` under `settings` group.
 - Click `Configuration`, you would see a list of settings.
-Then click `WEBSITE_NODE_DEFAULT_VERSION` and update the value to `~16` or `~18` according to your requirement.
+Then click `General settings` and update the `Node.js Version` value to `Node.js 18 LTS` or `Node.js 20 LTS` according to your requirement.
 - After Click `OK` button, don't forget to click `Save` button on the top of the page.

 Then following requests sent to the Azure Functions app will be handled by new node runtime version.